adam-hughes-devinit/adt/README.md

 ### Deflators
 As before, deflation is handled by an external service, visible at `data.itpir.wm.edu/deflate`.
 There are plans to embed deflation metadata with the project table so that end users can see the values used and when they were employed.

 ## Comments
 On each project page, there is a section to display comments and a form where any page visitor may leave a comment.
 Admin users see a "Delete comment" link.

 Hopefully, comments will provide a feedback loop for data users to report errors or recommend changes.
 AidData staff will respond to their comments as necessary.
 This feature is somewhat experimental.

 ## Flags
+### Purpose
+Flags exist as a way for a user to bring attention to a specific data point.
+We encourage users to flag things for revision or to confirm existing data.
+### How To
-A signed-in user may flag a data point for review or confirmation.
-Flags are associated with project details (currently Transaction, Geopolitical, Contact, Source and Part.
-Org., but to be expanded to Year, Sector, and others).
+Any user may flag a data point for review or confirmation.
+Flags are associated with project details.
 These flags are stored in the "Flags" tab and visible to all users.
 AidData admins may delete these flags.

 ## Data Feeds